sunshinehealthstudios/changelog/current.md

 _Updated 8/01/2022 20:10 PT_

-The team is now working on v7.17.
-Manuel is back from PTO and we are playing catch up on iOS.
-We are now on track to release v7.17 by middle to end of this week.
+The team is working on v7.17.
+Manuel is back from PTO and we've caught up on iOS.
+One android and one api bug remain to be fixed.
+We are now on track to release v7.17 by end of this week.

 ***